Hopes-Chantel/Hopes-Chantel/README.md

 🌱 I’m currently an Adobe Digital Academy Scholar in the Software Engineering immersive at General Assembly <br>
 🔭 I’m currently learning fullstack development<br>
 👯 I'm very passionate about inclusivity in Tech<br>
+⚡ Fun fact: My passion aside from software development is baking.
+My cookies are out of this 🌎

 <!--